Fiery-Warrior/NextLevel-Intramurals/README.md

 Extra notes:
     When creating a new user for testing, remember or write down their password.
 You will not be able to retrive this value after setting it the first time.
+    If you want to issue queries from workbench, make sure you run the "use schemaname" query first (replace schemaname with the name of your db schema)

 # Getting Started with Create React App